terça-feira, 29 de dezembro de 2015

 as from our wedding

-has revived for me
+has revived

 and begun again to penetrate